fotografitti/tascam-rc-10-remote/README.md

-TASCAM RC-10 remote control
+TASCAM RC-10 as IR control
 ===========================

-This is a replacement for a TASCAM RC-10 remote control running on Arduino.
+This is a replacement for a TASCAM RC-10 remote control running on Arduino via IR sending LED

 Protocol
 --------